FurRIT/telegram-bot/docs/functionality.typ

 ]

 #feature("Automatic Quote Of The Day")[
-  A random quote is chosen from the database and displayed @ 07:00 daily.
+  A random quote is chosen from the database and displayed \@ 07:00 daily.

   See #fileref("quotes_module/quotes.js", 397)
+]

+#feature("Keyword Summons")[
+  Certain keywords may "summon" users.
+Summons logic is encapsulated in a "Beetlejuice" object (see #fileref("summon_modules/Beetlejuice.js")).

+  The object is given a series of keywords, and a series of users that should be summoned.

+  Whenever a message is sent, it is passed through instantiated Beetlejuice objects for each keyword.
+There are three keywords (which may include variants),

+  + paws (see #fileref("summon_modules/paws.js"))
+  + physics (see #fileref("summon_modules/physics.js"))
+  + vore (see #fileref("summon_modules/vore.js"))

+  When a message is checked for a keyword, other conditions are checked to prevent duplicate triggers within a short timespan.

+  See #fileref("summon_modules/Beetlejuice.js", 54)
 ]

 #pagebreak()